 Consider Compression stockings/socks

 For some of us this is helpful for orthostatic intolerance.
 For others the sensation is too much.
-Do what works for you.
+Do what works for you, but I suggest trying them out before you try them on a trip.

 On the plane